astronomer/docs/learn/airflow-sql-data-quality.md

 You can add a tolerance to the comparisons in the form of a fraction (0.1 = 10% tolerance).

-In version 1.3+ of the Common SQL provider it is possible to define a subset of the table to run checks on.
-To do so provide a statement that could follow the SQL `WHERE`-keyword to the `partition_clause` parameter.
+With version 1.3+ of the Common SQL provider, it is possible to define a subset of the table to run checks on.
+To do so, provide a statement that could follow the SQL `WHERE`-keyword to the `partition_clause` parameter.
 A `partition_clause` defined at the operator level will apply to all checks contained in the operator.
 A `partition_clause` defined within a single check only affects the check it has been defined in.

 The code snippet below shows a SQLColumnCheckOperator defined with a `partition_clause` at the operator level, as well as a `partition_clause` in one of the two column checks defined in the `column_mapping`.

-The partition clause at the operator level is `CUSTOMER_NAME IS NOT NULL` meaning all checks defined in `column_mapping` will only run on rows of `MY_TABLE` where there is no `NULL` value in the `CUSTOMER_NAME` column.
+In this example, the operator-level partition clause is `CUSTOMER_NAME IS NOT NULL`, which means all checks defined in the `column_mapping` will only run on rows of `MY_TABLE` where there is no `NULL` value in the `CUSTOMER_NAME` column.

 - `MY_NUM_COL_1` is checked to have a minimum value greater than 10 for the subset of all rows where the operator-level partition clause is true, i.e. all rows where the `CUSTOMER_NAME` column is not `NULL`.
 - `MY_NUM_COL_2` is checked to have a maximum value less than 300 for the subset of all rows where the operator-level partition clause is true and the check-level partition clause (`CUSTOMER_STATUS = 'active'`) is also true.
 This means this check will only run on rows of the table where the customer name is available and the customer is listed as active.